18 Wheeler Accident Lawyers Who Care About Their Clients

 Why Are Trucking Accident Damages More Serious?

-Damages from trucking accidents tend to be more severe than other car accident damages due to the vehicles’ size.
+Damages from trucking accidents tend to be more severe than other car accident damages due to a truck’s massive size.

 Their size results in a greater force of impact, a larger area of impact, and more significant damage.

 Some common serious damages and injuries that arise from truck accidents include:

 - Traumatic brain injury,